-After talking to a great number of support leaders and experts we realized that there’s one key thing that defines the quality of your support: consistency.
+When talking to CX professionals, we notice one key thing that defines the quality of customer experience: consistency.

 Staying true to your company’s voice and messaging, following processes, and finding the right solutions are all part of what great support leaders do to keep that consistency.